 iOS 11 is killing everything to do with 32 bit on both the hardware and software side, which means 32-bit applications will cease to work once iOS 11 launches.
 Say goodbye to your old 32-bit apps, or hope that their developers reemerge to make an update.

 If you develop for iOS you should definitely look into how the new kits and APIs will change your approach to iOS coding.
-AR can definitely be a boon for companies—Ikea already takes advantage of it and if you produce a physical product it could be a great way to show it off in customer's homes and offices.
+AR can be a boon for companies—IKEA already takes advantage of it—and it could be a great way to show off a physical product in customers' homes and offices.

 - Warning: iOS 11 won't work with these iPhones and iPads (TechRepublic)

 - Developers: These are the iPhone X, iPhone 8, Apple TV 4K, and Apple Watch Series 3 features you need to know (TechRepublic)

 - Video: Why iPad Pro is where iOS 11 really shines for business pros (TechRepublic)